particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 {{!-- END do not edit content above, it is automatically generated --}}

 - On the Monitor One, pins A0 and A1 are used in I2C mode by the user RGB LED and temperature sensor.
 Pins A0 and A1 cannot be used as GPIO.
-- On the Monitor One (and Tracker SoM), `Wire` and `Wire3` are two different I2C peripherals and can be used at the same time.
+- On the Monitor One (and Tracker SoM), `Wire` and `Wire3` share the same I2C peripheral and cannot be used at the same time.
 - On the Monitor One (and Tracker SoM), `Wire3` and `Serial1` share the same pins and only one can be used at a time.
 - I2C is 3.3V only and is not 5V tolerant.
 - There are 4.7K pull-up resistors on `TSOM_A0_SDA` and `TSOM_A1_SCL` to 3.3V on the base board.